Skip to main content

 • Lifetime limited

-You’re choosing between: Overseas-made fixtures often offer longer return/exchange windows through major retailers—though the process of reboxing and shipping still takes time and effort.
+You’re choosing between: Overseas-made fixtures often offer longer return/exchange windows through major retailers, though the process of reboxing and shipping still takes time and effort.
 They also usually come with shorter warranties and unpredictable long-term availability.
-American-made fixtures often have stricter return policies due to custom production but offer more generous warranties and more stable long-term availability.
+American-made fixtures often have stricter return policies due to made-to-order production, but usually offer more generous warranties and more stable long-term availability.

 Customer Reviews